M.D.-Ph.D. - Medical Scientist Training Program (MSTP)

 Once students have completed their PhD research and have filed their PhD dissertation, they return to the third year of medical school.
 Upon nearing completion of their doctorate, in preparation for transitioning to the clinical arena, students in our MSTP program participate in a Clinical Re-Entry Preceptorship Program, that includes monthly sessions on physical examination and history-taking.
 MSTP students then also join the MD3 medical school class in a two-week-long Transition to Clerkships course, an introduction to clinical training prior to entry into required clinical clerkships.

 M.D.-D.D.S - UCLA Oral and Maxillofacial Surgery Program

 DGSOM students who are in good academic standing and have successfully completed Year 3 (Required Clinical Clerkships) may pursue the Master of Business Administration, Public Policy, or Public Health as part of the UCLA Concurrent degree program.
 For admission, applicants are required to satisfy the regular admission requirements for the respective Program.
-The GMAT is required for admission to the MD/MBA Program while MCAT scores may be submitted in lieu of the GRE for both the MD/MPH and MPD/MPP program.
-The masters portion is concurrent with the last year of MD coursework.
-Coursework and requirements both the MD and Masters program must be completed to be awarded the concurrent degree.
-Students enrolled in the MD/MPP and MD/MPH concurrent degree programs pay Medical School fees and tuition throughout all the years of the program whereas students enrolled in the MD/MBA pay the tuition and fees associated with the Anderson School of Business.
-During their year of Master's degree studies, students in our Concurrent Degree programs pursue opportunities for clinical experiences and shadowing, to pursue their clinical interests and ultimately ease their transition back to the clinical arena.
+The GMAT is required for admission to the MD/MBA Program while MCAT scores may be submitted in lieu of the GRE for both the MD/MPH and MD/MPP program.
+While the MBA, MPP and MPH programs at UCLA are typically two years, the concurrent degree programs allow completion of the master’s degree concurrently with the MD degree.